openedx/edx-documentation/en_us/course_authors/source/set_up_course/pub_create_ann_course/pub_create_course.rst

 * Course image
 * Prerequisites
 * Course level
+* Link to the course About video

 Additionally, a course in Publisher contains the following **optional** information.

 * Additional subjects
 * Learner testimonials
 * FAQ
 * Syllabus
-* Link to the course About video

 The process of creating a course in Publisher includes the following steps.

 #. :ref:`The course team creates the course <Pub Create a Course>`.
 In this
-   step, the course team provides only a small amount of information.
+   step, the course team provides only basic information about the course, and Publisher creates a page for the course.
 #. :ref:`The course team edits the course <Pub Edit a Course>`, adding all
-   required information.
+   required information on the page for the course.
 #. :ref:`The course team sends the course to the edX marketing team <Pub Send a
    Course for SEO Review>` for search engine optimization (SEO) review.
 #.
-The edX marketing team reviews the course, then returns the course to the
+After the edX marketing team reviews the course, :ref:`the course team
-   course team with any feedback in tracked changes.
-#. :ref:`The course team reviews the edX marketing feedback and finalizes the
-   course <Pub Review Changes and Finalize the Course>`.
+   reviews the edX marketing feedback and finalizes the course <Pub Review Changes and Finalize the Course>`.

 .. _Pub Create a Course: